DalbergDataInsights/react-components/README.md

 - head - table head row (MUI Grid items row-wise for the first row)
 - row - table row (MUI Grid items row-wise)
 - cell - each table cell (cell renderer)

+### Table sortArgs Passthrough

+The sortArgs are the arguments used to decide how the table should be sorted.
+These arguments are passed through the setConfig which is a state varable used to manage the following properties:

+- column - The name of the column to be sorted
+- ascending - boolean value of which true sorts in ascending order whilst false sends in dscending order
+- sortFn - The sorting function used for the currently sorted column.
+It can be a string representing a predefined sort function or a custom sorting function. the currently defined functions are : flex (sort alphabetically) or numsort (sort numerically)

+### renderSortIcon

+This function is used to render the sorting icon for each table header.
+It handles the click event to trigger column sorting and updates the sorting configuration accordingly.

+The parameters passed include :

+- header - The header object representing the column configuration.
+It should have the following properties:
+  - index - The key of the object corresponding to the column
+  - sortFn - The sorting function to be used for the column.
+It can be a string representing a predefined sort function or a custom sorting function

+The function renders an arrow icon pointing up or down, depending on the current sorting configuration.
+Clicking on the icon triggers the handleSort function, which updates the sorting configuration and triggers the table re-render

 ### Table Example